Aimen-Aljalal/my-market-app/readme.md

 10. **multer**: Used `multer` for handling file uploads and processing uploaded files in HTTP requests.

 11. **pdfkit**: Used `pdfkit` to generate custom PDF files within the application.

+12. **socket.io**: Used socket.io to enable real-time communication between the server and clients via WebSocket.